beneath-hq/beneath/DEVELOPING.md

 ### Helper scripts

-For now, we put helper scripts right in the `beneath-go` folder.
+We put helper scripts in the `/scripts` folder.
 Guide to helper scripts:

 - `gqlgen-control.sh`: (re)generates the control server's GraphQL resolvers (see its README for more)
 - `proto-build.sh`: (re)generates the protocol buffers classes